 Now that you’ve identified habits that support your human nature, the next step is to activate these habits.
 Forming new habits can be just as hard as breaking old ones, but the good news is there is a method to the madness.
 Try focusing on one habit at a time so you feel less overwhelmed and intimidated.
 Consider piggybacking on your pre-existing routines as the cue to trigger your new habits.
 Putting it on the calendar also helps encourage you to set aside time and make it a priority

 3. Study Yourself

 While we all thrive on real food, ample sleep, regular activity, proper hydration, and daily relaxation, our needs within each of these categories will vary.
-Consider using an app or a journal to track your habits and how they impact your mood, energy level, hunger level, performance, and weight.
+Consider using an app or a journal for a brief period to track your habits and how they impact your mood, energy level, hunger level, and performance.
 Not only will this serve as a source of accountability, but amongst the data you collect, patterns will begin to emerge.

 For example, one person may find they can thrive on 7 hours of sleep, while others may require 9 hours to be their personal best.
 Similarly, two people served the same exact meal may experience drastic differences in blood sugar, energy, mood, and weight due to differences in biology, digestion, metabolism, activity level, and so on.
 After all, no population-based research study will ever be able to provide you with the type of personalized insight that you’ll uncover during this journey of self-discovery!

 4. Give Your Lifestyle a Purpose